Lucas5N/ConferenceManager-PSD-/README.md

 <h1 align="center">ConferenceManager-PSD-</h1>

 <p align="center">
-  <h3>A simple application that lets the user manage conferences.
-This project is relevant to the Programming and Data Structures course.</h3>
+  <strong>A simple application that lets the user manage conferences.
+This project is relevant to the Programming and Data Structures course.</strong>
 </p>

 <p>The application makes use of files, data structures, and the related algorithms to best manage the aforementioned events.</p>

 <hr>

-<p>The prgram is to be started by opening the <i>main.exe</i> file, once started, the program will display the following menu...</p>
+<p>The program is to be started by opening the <i>main.exe</i> file, once started, the program will display the following menu...</p>
 <img src="images/menu.png">

 <hr>

 <p>The user can create, modify, remove events, it can also visualize the current Agenda and Queue, the events are divided into three types, each of which must have a valid date and time.
-The user then has to choose which room the event will take place in.</p>
+The user then...</p>
 <img src="images/eventCreation.png">

 <hr>